UPSC Exam > UPSC Tests > Science & Technology for UPSC CSE > 12-Minute Test: Properties of Hydrocarbons - UPSC MCQ

 The reaction in which an element or molecule is added to unsaturated hydrocarbons is called addition reaction.
 In the above reaction unsaturated hydrocarbon is converted into saturated hydrocarbon.

-Information about Test: Properties of Hydrocarbons Page
+Information about 12-Minute Test: Properties of Hydrocarbons Page

-In this test you can find the Exam questions for Test: Properties of Hydrocarbons solved & explained in the simplest way possible.
-Besides giving Questions and answers for Test: Properties of Hydrocarbons, EduRev gives you an ample number of Online tests for practice
+In this test you can find the Exam questions for 12-Minute Test: Properties of Hydrocarbons solved & explained in the simplest way possible.
+Besides giving Questions and answers for 12-Minute Test: Properties of Hydrocarbons, EduRev gives you an ample number of Online tests for practice

 Download as PDF